Business line of credit requirements checklist on a lender's desk

 Standard Documentation Package

-For bank LOCs over $250,000, additional requirements often include: accounts receivable aging reports, accounts payable schedules, and sometimes 2 years of personal tax returns for each guarantor.
-Our LOC requirements checklist provides a printable version of this package organized by lender type.
+For bank LOCs over $250,000: include accounts receivable aging, accounts payable schedules, sometimes 2 years of personal tax returns.
+See our LOC requirements checklist for printable version.

 What Documentation Problems Signal to Lenders